 - Block users from installing unauthorised applications and ensure applications are managed centrally

 - Disable macro scripts from office files transmitted over email

-- Segregate networks with a Demilitarised Zone (DMZ) that separates your internal local area network (LAN) from other untrusted networks, usually the internet.
-External-facing servers, resources and services are located in the DMZ so they are accessible from the internet, but the rest of the internal LAN remains unreachable.
-This provides an additional layer of security to the LAN as it restricts the ability of hackers to directly access internal servers and data via the Internet
+- Segregate networks through the use of a Demilitarised Zone (DMZ) that separates your internal local area network (LAN) from other untrusted networks, usually the internet.
+External-facing servers, resources and services are located in the DMZ so they are accessible from the internet but the rest of the internal LAN remains unreachable.
+This provides an additional layer of security to the LAN as it restricts the ability of hackers to directly access internal servers and data via the Internet.

 - Application layer security - Install robust firewalls including Web Application Firewalls and monitor these to ensure they stay current and able to withstand the latest threats

 - Backup regularly and verify the integrity of those backups.
 Ensure they are not connected to the computers and networks they are backing up.
 Ideally, data should be held securely in a resilient, geographically separate location.

 The second line of defence – detecting infection